KHajji/distle/README.md

           [default: fasta]

           Possible values:
-          - chewbbaca:      A cgmlst table with alle numbers
+          - cgmlst:      A cgmlst table with allele numbers.
+Optimized for ChewBBACA output
-          - chewbbaca-hash: A cgmlst table with SHA1 hashes of the nucleotide of the alleles
+          - cgmlst-hash: A cgmlst table with SHA1 hashes of the nucleotide of the alleles
           - fasta:       An alignment of nucleotide sequences in FASTA format
           - fasta-all:   An alignment of nucleotide sequences in FASTA format.
 Counts all differences and not just [ACTG]

   -o, --output-format <OUTPUT_FORMAT>
           The format of the output file